 When he was a child, Bill's family moved to Louisiana.
-There, he attended and graduated, with honors, from Bolton High School in Alexandria, Louisiana, in 1936.
-After high school he attended the University of Idaho where he chose to major in forestry which was the area his father worked in professionally.
+There, he graduated, with honors, from Bolton High School in Alexandria, Louisiana, in 1936.
+While in high school, he participated in debate, tennis, and the National Honor Society.
+It also appears that he joined the Louisiana National Guard around this time.
+After high school, he attended the University of Idaho where he chose to major in forestry which was the area his father worked in professionally.

 While in college, Bill, was a member of Phi Eta Sigma a honorary fraternity.
 He received this honor for achieving a grade point average of 5.5 or higher.
 He was also a member of Xi Sigma Pi an honorary forestry fraternity, the Associated Foresters, and a member of the staff of the Idaho Forester.
 He was also a member of Delta Tau Delta Fraternity and the ROTC program at the university.

-Over four different train routes, the battalion traveled by train to San Francisco, California, and were ferried to Ft.
+Traveling west over different train routes to Ft.
+Mason in San Francisco, the battalion was ferried, on the U.S.A.T.
+General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
-On the island, they received inoculations and physicals.
+The members of the 192nd received inoculations and physicals from the battalion's medical detachment.
 Those members of the battalion who were found to have treatable medical conditions remained behind on the island and scheduled to join the battalion at a later date, while other men were simply replaced.

 At the fort, they were greeted by Colonel Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
 He made sure that they had what they needed and that they received Thanksgiving Dinner before he went to have his own dinner.
 Ironically, November 20th was the date that the National Guard members of the battalion had expected to be released from federal service.